IqbalSingh7077/Imarticus_Capstone/README.md

 and finally apply it to test data to measure the performance and robustness of the models.

 ## Objective: To build a Machine Learning model to predict the following:
-1. Identify factors influencing attrition\n
+1. Identify factors influencing attrition
-2. Predict possible attritions\n
+2. Predict possible attritions
-3. Identify possible ways to retain high performers\n
+3. Identify possible ways to retain high performers

 ## Data sources
 For the purpose analysis, Data used in this capstone project was provided by **Imarticus Learnings**.